jdwilkin4/fcc-forum-clone/CONTRIBUTING.md

 If you are experienced with Git workflow, please read through the **How to contribute** section of our [README](./README.md).

-If you are new to Git and GitHub, please read the follow sections below on how to get started.
+If you are new to Git and GitHub, please read the following sections below on how to get started.

 ### Installing git